 An Educator's Overview to Setting Up an Autism Classroom

-Inside: Information, Ideas and Materials for Setting Up an Autism Classroom & Ways to Support Students with Autism In Classrooms
+Inside: Ideas for Setting Up an Autism Classroom & Ways to Support Students with Autism In Classrooms

 Although it might seem daunting, setting up an autism classroom doesn’t have to be complicated!
-Here are the best methods from our strategies for teachers page that educators can employ to perfect their autism classroom setup while teaching students with autism in classrooms.
+Here are the best methods from the strategies for teachers page that educators can employ to perfect their autism classroom setup while teaching students with autism in classrooms.

 1. Figure Out Your Starting Point

 To properly set up your classroom, you need to find out how your students are functioning and what are their areas of strength and areas of needs.
-Figuring out their starting point is vital to develop plans and lessons that cater specifically to their needs.
-Use checklists, assessments and progress notes on the I.E.P. to gauge where each of them is at.
+Figuring out their starting point is vital to developing plans, spaces and lessons that cater specifically to their needs.
+Use checklists, assessments and progress notes on the I.E.P. to gauge where each student is starting.

 2. Use Schedules

-Students with autism need structure and routine to learn new material better and focus on their tasks.
+Students with autism in classrooms really need structure and routine to learn new material better and focus on their tasks.
 Not only will scheduling help you organize and manage your classroom correctly, but it will also help you be a boss-teacher who guides students to become more independent learners.
 When you have consistent, visual schedules, students are more likely to get up and transition to the reading table when it is time, without you constantly guiding them.

 3. Decorate and Organize the Classroom